nikitakosh/MazeGeneratorAndSolver/README.md

 Make sure you have Java Runtime Environment (JRE) installed on your system.

 ### How to Run
-1. Download the latest release of the project from the [Releases](link to releases page) page.
+1. Download the latest release of the project from the releases page.
 2. Open a terminal and navigate to the directory where you downloaded the JAR file.
 3. Run the program with desired parameters.
 For example:
     ```bash